 Why Should Organizations Send End of Year Fundraising Letters?

 The last month of the year is vital to most organizations’ fundraising efforts for the year.
 Kicked off by #GivingTuesday and going through December 31, the year-end giving season simply cannot be ignored.
-If your school, church or non-profit organization is like many others, you will receive 30-40% of your charitable income at the end of the year.
-Year-end gifts are made for several reasons including tax purposes (last change for a tax deduction, anyone?), as charitable Christmas or holiday gifts in tribute or in the name of a loved one, and because the need is made wonderfully apparent by organizations during this time.
+If your school, church, or nonprofit organization is like many others, you will receive 30-40% of your charitable income at the end of the year.
+Year-end gifts are made for several reasons, including tax purposes (last chance for a tax deduction, anyone?), as charitable Christmas or holiday gifts in tribute or in the name of a loved one, and because the need is made wonderfully apparent by organizations during this time.